c0ded00d1e12/ecen224/_labs/getting-started.md

 - Be able to gain access remotely to the Pi Z2W

 ## Lab Submission
-Answer the questions in the `README.md`.
+- Answer the questions in the `README.md`.

+- To successfully submit your lab, you will need to follow the instructions in the [Lab Setup]({{ site.baseurl }}/lab-setup) page, especially the Commiting and Pushing Files and Tagging Submissions section.

 ## Explore More!
 - [Learn more about the terminal](https://kitras.io/linux/shells/)